adam-lepkowski/clinic_management_system/README.md

 ## Roles
 There are 3 roles:
-Admin – all frames and functionalities (besides filling up appointment details form) available.
+* Admin – all frames and functionalities (besides filling up appointment details form) available.
-Doctor – available frames – Find, Medical Record, Appointment (only to manage own schedule) and User panel Others – Registration,  Find,  Medical Record,  Appointment (to schedule appointments) The last one is made for nurses and employees responsible for setting up appointments and giving patients required information.
+* Doctor – available frames – Find, Medical Record, Appointment (only to manage own schedule) and User panel
+* Others – Registration,  Find,  Medical Record,  Appointment (to schedule appointments).
+Made for nurses and employees responsible for setting up appointments and giving patients required information.

 ## Used graphics
 The icons I used in the project are under Reshot Free License [Reshot license](https://www.reshot.com/license/)